Swastikas Spray-painted on Buildings in Milton

 "The cop asked me if there was always a blue swastika on the side of the apartment and I told him no," said Hoy.

-The two walked outside to find this blue swastika spray-painted outside their apartment building.
+The two walked outside to find the blue swastika spray-painted outside their apartment building.

 "It is very messed up, very messed up, especially a goofy looking oblong swastika on the side of a white building," Hoy said.